 If you want to set up your own business, you should have professional skills related to your business idea.
-For some professions, you need to provide evidence of your qualifications through appropriate degrees in order to be able to set up a business in that profession in Germany.
-This applies, for example, to start-ups in professions in the health service, legal advice and educational sectors, but also in the skilled trades.
-If you have acquired your professional qualification abroad, you must apply for recognition of your qualification.
-Only when your qualification is recognized as equivalent to the respective German qualification can you set up a business in the respective profession.
-You can find out how the recognition procedure works for various professions in the section “Recognition”.
-Please note: Even professional qualifications acquired in the European Union are not automatically recognized.
+For some professions, you need to provide evidence of your qualifications by presenting appropriate degrees to set up a business in your preferred profession in Germany.
+This applies, for example, to start-up businesses in the health service, legal advice and educational sectors, but also in the skilled trades.
+If you acquired your professional qualification abroad, you must apply for recognition of your qualification.
+As soon as your qualification is recognised as equivalent to the respective German qualification, you can set up a business in your profession.
+You can find out how the recognition procedure works for various professions in the “Recognition” section.

 Skilled trade professions

-Special rules apply for skilled trade professions: For some skilled trades, it is not enough to have learned the trade in question.
-When setting up a new business, you need a master craftsman's certificate (Meisterbrief), which you can obtain by completing certain further training.
-If you can present a vocational qualification obtained abroad that is deemed to be equivalent to the master craftsman's examination, you can independently practice a skilled trade that is subject to authorisation.
-This includes, for example, the following trades: bricklayers and concrete workers, road builders, painters and varnishers, precision mechanics, electrical engineering technician, cabinetmakers, butchers, opticians, etc. If, on the other hand, you hold a professional qualification which is equivalent to the normal German qualification without a master craftsman title, you can obtain your master craftsman title through appropriate further training.
-Which possibilities you have to attain a title of master craftsman (Meistertitel), we have summarized for you in the section "Vocational Training in Germany”.
+Special rules apply to skilled trade professions: For some skilled trades, it is not enough to have learned the trade in question.
+When setting up a new business, you need a master craftsperson's certificate (Meisterbrief), which you can obtain by completing further training.
+If you can present a foreign vocational qualification that is deemed to be equivalent to the master craftsperson's examination, you can independently practice a skilled trade that is subject to authorisation.
+This includes the following trades (non-exhaustive list): mason bricklayers and concrete construction workers, road builders, painters and lacquerers, precision mechanics, electrical engineering technicians, carpenters, butchers, opticians, etc. If, however, you hold a professional qualification which is equivalent to the regular German qualification without a master craftsperson title, you can obtain your master craftsperson title through appropriate further training.
+In the "Vocational Training in Germany" section, we have summarised the different options you have to attain a title of master craftsperson (Meistertitel).

 Regardless of your professional qualifications, you should also be proficient in commercial matters.
-In special seminars or workshops, you can, for example, learn methods of bookkeeping, price calculation and cost accounting or refresh your knowledge.
+In special seminars or workshops, you may learn methods of bookkeeping, price calculation and cost accounting or brush up on your knowledge.

 Recognition in Germany